The Hunger Games: Mockingjay – Part 1: Plot

 Katniss and her team travel to District 12 to film her singing "The Hanging Tree".
-Rebel forces in District 5 launch an attack against a hydroelectric dam, the Capitol's primary source of electricity.
+Rebel forces in District 5, singing the same anthem, launch an attack against a hydroelectric dam, the Capitol's primary source of electricity.
 The attack successfully implodes and breaches the dam, causing a blackout throughout the Capitol.
 That night, Katniss watches Peeta being interviewed by Caesar Flickerman, the Games' former presenter, when Coin and Beetee hijack the signal to air a clip of Katniss.
 After seeing it, Peeta suddenly shouts a warning that the Capitol is about to attack District 13.
 Coin orders a mass evacuation further into underground shelters, and the facility survives the attack.
 Upon emerging, Katniss discovers the area littered with white roses; she concludes that Snow orchestrated this to inform her that whenever she condemns the Capitol, they will torture Peeta in retaliation.

 Coin dispatches a strike team to rescue Peeta and the remaining victors Johanna Mason, Enobaria and Annie Cresta from their prison.
 Beetee hijacks the Capitol's defense system with a "propo" narrated by Finnick to convince more districts to side with the rebellion in which Finnick reveals that Snow would force "desirable" tributes (including Finnick himself) into prostitution with the threat of killing their families if they refused (which happened to Johanna), and that Snow only became the leader of Panem because he poisoned his opponents.
 When the propo proves not to be enough, Katniss communicates directly with Snow to buy enough time.
 Gale's team rescues the victors and escapes the Capitol easily, indicating the Capitol reduced its security on purpose.
 When Katniss greets Peeta, he unexpectedly attacks and nearly strangles her to death before being knocked out by Boggs.